maxcct/event-page/README.md

 The most difficult aspect of this design was implementing the border chevrons that point at the nav bar element corresponding with the current page.
 I used a combination of CSS and some JavaScript logic combined with a React-injected style property to arrive at a solution.
+At present the position of the chevron adjusts to match changes in screen size upon rendering, but ideally I would add an event listener to detect window resizing and adjust the chevron position using a React state.

 The next biggest challenges were getting the footer to stick at the bottom, and getting the image to resize in a way that matched the design reference images as closely as possible.